johannestheigen/Meal-planning-application/README.md

 ## How to run the tests

-he unit tests are managed with Apache Maven.
+The unit tests are managed with Apache Maven.
 JUnit5 dependencies are specified in the pom.xml file.

 To run the tests: